atawfeek/ElibreGeometric/README.md

 One of the commonly used algorithms to perform different operations like intersection, union, subtraction and others on polygons is Vatti clipping algorithm.

-This app uses "A generic solution to polygon clipping" library whihc is an extension of Bala Vatti's clipping algorithm.
+This app uses "A generic solution to polygon clipping" library which is an extension of Bala Vatti's clipping algorithm.

 # User Story
 - As a user, I want to randomly generate two non-convex polygons.